BHX2/BottlenoseDB/README.md

 ```
 In the above example one may have noticed the hexadecimal strings beside concept names (ex: `03da1ffedb`).
 These are hashcodes for the individual instances and can be used in place of noun phrase in expressions.
 They are useful in command-line in circumstances where multiple conceptual instances with the same name exist; however, they should never be used within **Clauses** becaues of their ephemeral nature.

-###Instantiation
+###Article Postfixes
-By default all concepts are assumed to be previously mentioned entities; this is similar to a default definite article (*the*).
+By default all concepts in statements are assumed to be previously mentioned entities; this is similar to a default definite article (*the*).
 If no appropriate entities are found then a new instance may be created to fulfill an assertion.
 If multiple instances of a referenced concept exist then BottlenoseDB will look for the most recent co-reference within the context.
+Within queries the opposite is true; that is by default everything is assumed to be generalized.
+There is specialized post-fixes to phrases that can specify the alternative *article* (to override the default).

-However, to indicate that a concept is new (even when a similar concept exists) place an `*` directly after the concept phrase.
+To indicate that a concept is new (even when a similar concept exists) place an `*` directly after the concept phrase.
 This functions similarly to an indefinite article (*a* or *an*).
 In the below example the use of `*` indicates that the mouse being referenced is a new mouse (not the one from the **Actions** example that is being chased by the cat).
+In queries, using `^` directly after a concept phrase will force BottlenoseDB to search for an existing reference before continueing with its interpretation.
+This functions similarly to a definite article (*the*).
+In the second example only the mouse that was just described as eating cheese will be returned (rather than also returning the mouse being chased).
 ```
 mouse*.eats(cheese)
+?mouse^
 ```

 ###Rules & Clauses